-Small business owners with 25 or few employees who earn less than \$50,000 may qualify for a tax credit of up to 35 percent of what ev pay in health insurance to offset the cost.
+Small business owners with 25 or fewer full-time employees who earn less than \$50,000 may qualify for a tax credit of up to 35 percent of what they pay in health insurance to offset the cost.
 Non-profits qualify for up to 25 percent tax credit.